andres-fr/skerch/README.md

 References:

 * [Streaming Low-Rank Matrix Approximation with an Application to Scientific Simulation](https://arxiv.org/abs/1902.08651) Joel A. Tropp, Alp Yurtsever, Madeleine Udell, and Volkan Cevher.
 2019.
 SIAM Journal on Scientific Computing 41 (4): A2430–63.
+* [Stochastic diagonal estimation: probabilistic bounds and an improved algorithm](https://arxiv.org/abs/2201.10684) Robert A. Baston and Yuji Nakatsukasa.
+2022.
+CoRR abs/2201.10684.

-See the [documentation](https://skerch.readthedocs.io/en/latest/index.html) for more details.
+See the [documentation](https://skerch.readthedocs.io/en/latest/index.html) for more details, including examples for other decompositions and use cases.

 # Installation and basic usage